 • Masseto, Le Pergole Torte, and Flaccianello della Pieve later solidified the category’s investment appeal, often surpassing $200–$800 per bottle at release.

-By the late 1990s, many Super Tuscans were integrated into DOC or DOCG frameworks, while others remained IGT by choice to preserve stylistic freedom.
-Simultaneously, Sangiovese began gaining traction in California’s Napa Valley, Australia’s Barossa, and Corsica, where it’s known as Nielluccio.
+By the late 1990s, many Super Tuscans had been folded into DOC or DOCG frameworks, while others stayed as IGT by choice to preserve stylistic freedom.
+At the same time, Sangiovese started gaining real traction in California’s Napa Valley, Australia’s Barossa, and Corsica, where it’s known as Nielluccio.

-For investors, Sangiovese’s historical credibility, regulatory endorsements (DOCG), and reinvention through modern enology offer compelling value stability across traditional and emerging markets.
+For investors, Sangiovese’s historical credibility, DOCG endorsements, and reinvention through modern enology create compelling value stability across both traditional and emerging markets.
+The grape has survived regulatory upheaval, stylistic reinvention, and shifting global tastes.
+That kind of track record matters.

 Sangiovese Wine Regions & Terroir